mayank99/tooltip-element/README.md

 </tool-tip>
 ```

-Alternatively, the tooltip can be automatically be associated with the trigger using `aria-labelledby`.
+Alternatively, the tooltip can be automatically be associated with the trigger using `aria-describedby`.
 To opt into this, pass `aria="description"`.

 ```html
 <tool-tip